 IST is rare.
-It is more common in young women than in men.
+It's more common in young women than in men.
 IST is also a complex disorder.
-It is generally best to see a cardiologist trained in the use of various cardiac medicines and electrophysiologic treatments.
+It is generally best to see a cardiologist trained in the use of various cardiac medicines and electrophysiology treatments.

 What causes inappropriate sinus tachycardia?

 IST has many causes.
-Experts do not understand all of them well.
+Experts don't understand all of them well.
 Sometimes, IST results from inappropriate signaling of the nerves that increase the heart’s rate.
 The nerves that lower the heart’s rate may also not work as they should.

 In some people, IST starts after an infection from a virus.
 In this situation, people may have their symptoms go away suddenly after several months to a few years.

-Many factors can trigger tachycardia itself. s.
+Many factors can trigger tachycardia itself.
 Some triggers may include: